 Share your own thoughts and ideas!
 Then, ask for feedback.

-You worked HARD to gain your 25,000 followers, or whatever number it is for you.
+You worked HARD to gain your followers.
 Don't blow it by ignoring them.
 Each one is a potential customer or joint venture partner.
-If you never truly engage with them, you will never make a sale on twitter.
+If you never truly engage with them, you will never make a sale on Twitter.

 Not convinced?
-Okay, so maybe you only have 1000 followers.
-However, through real engagement you can convert many of them to customers.
+Okay, let's run a little scenario.
+Maybe you have 1000 followers and through real engagement you can convert many of them to customers.
 Even if you only convert 5%, that's still 50 new customers!
 Wouldn't you like to have 50 more sales?

 6. You don't leave space to Retweet!

 Part of the fun of retweeting is that you get to share why you like the tweet so much.
-If there's no room to do that, where's the joy in retweeting?
+If there is no room to do that, where is the joy in retweeting?

-Instead, as a rule of thumb, keep your tweets to 120 characters or less.
+As a rule of thumb, try to keep your tweets to 120 characters or less.

 7. You don't share the love